jjh13/NCDL/docs/source/index.rst

 NCDL Docs
 ================================
-NCDL is a light-weight package over top of PyTorch that adds the ability to work on (regular) non-Cartesian grids.
+NCDL is a light-weight package implemented on top of PyTorch that adds the ability to work on (regular) non-Cartesian grids.
 If you're not familiar with the term 'non-Cartesian grid', a good introductory example is the Hexagonal grid.
 In 3-dimensions, further examples are the FCC, BCC, FCO etc... (and even more in higher dimensions).